Alfresco/docs-alfresco/federation-services/latest/using/index.md

 * **Short Name**: The key for the view.
 Only accepts alphanumeric characters, underscored and dashes (URL legal characters).
 This will be used as part of the url.

-> **Tip:** Example: if the shortname is 'test' and the template is 'search', the url will be `/Federation Services-discovery/view/search/test`
+> **Tip:** For example: if the shortname is 'test' and the template is 'search', the url will be `/Federation Services-discovery/view/search/test`

 * **Template**: Which view template to use.
 Federated Search or Reporting Dashboard Templates.
 * **Display Name (Optional)**: Enter the name you want displayed for this view in the views drop-down and in the views list in the left navigation menu.
 If no display name has been entered Discovery will use the short name.